Corona-IDE/flare-gradle-opertions-plugins/README.md

 The requirement for a copy of the license being included in distributions is fulfilled by a copy of the [LICENSE](./LICENSE) file being included in constructed JAR archives

-# Merge Coverage Reports

-Gradle plug-in to merge jacoco code coverages reports for multi-module projects

-There are many tools, such as CodeCov, which want to consume a single code coverage report.
-For projects using the Gradle sub-module pattern, this must be constructed via specialized tasks.
-The Flare Merged Coverage Reports plug-in reduces the boilerplate for this setup, adding a task to a project which depends on the testing tasks of all sub-projects and is automcatically run as part of the "build" task
+## Plug-ins

+### org.starchartlabs.flare.merge-coverage-reports

+Introduces steps in the standard build process to merge Jacoco code coverage reports from multiple sub-projects into a single report.
+This is often necessary for submission to external code coverage reporting services.

+See the [usage documentation](./doc/merge-coverage-reports.md) for information and requirements for applying the plug-in